-Gatherings in Zambia: work
+Gatherings with music in Zambia: work

 A song sung during the cutting of trees by men as remembered by banaNshimbi and her sister, 1987.